-3. Use of Chinese Language
+2. Use of Chinese Language

-The Chinese University of Hong Kong implements bilingual education and Chinese language courses form a compulsory part of the curriculum for all students admitted under both JUPAS and non-JUPAS schemes.
+The Chinese University of Hong Kong implements bilingual education, and Chinese language courses form a compulsory part of the curriculum for all students admitted under both the JUPAS and non-JUPAS schemes.
 The LLB programme places great emphasis on improving the bilingual skills of our students.

-All LLB students are required to fulfill 6-unit Chinese language requirement, with the below options:
+All LLB students are required to fulfill 6 units of Chinese language courses, with the below options: